kaiheiongaku/gone_hiking/README.md

 ### PARKS
 * get '/api/v1/parks'

 Pulls the first 50 of all parks from the NPS.

 The following query parameters are available:
-* state \n
+* state

 Pulls parks for a particular state with a default limit of 50.

 Example: get '/api/v1/parks?state=wv'

-Note: The API can handle both different capitalizations and periods for the state abbreviations.
+Note: The API can handle both different capitalizations and periods for the

+state abbreviations.
 Both WV and w.v. are valid.

-* limit \n
+* limit

 Changes the number of parks returned.

 Example: get '/api/v1/parks?limit=200'

-* alphasort \n
+* alphasort

 Sorts alphabetically by name.

-Example: '/api/v1/parks?alphasort=true'\n
+Example: '/api/v1/parks?alphasort=true'

-Note: Do not use the alphasort parameter if not desired.\n Future versions will better handle this parameter.
+Note: Do not use the alphasort parameter if not desired.

+Future versions will better handle this parameter.

-* filterfee \n
+* filterfee

 Returns only parks with free entrance fees.

-Example: '/api/v1/parks?filterfee=true'\n
+Example: '/api/v1/parks?filterfee=true'

-Note: Do not use the filterfee parameter if not desired.\n Future versions will better handle this parameter.
+Note: Do not use the filterfee parameter if not desired.

+Future versions will better handle this parameter.

 Combinations are possible.
 Examples:
 * get '/api/v1/parks?state=wv&limit=2'
 * get '/api/v1/parks?filterfee=true&alphasort=true&limit=200'

 Appropriate errors are returned for invalid parameters.
-For instance: \n get '/api/v1/parks?state=notAstate' \n get '/api/v1/parks?state=pl' \n get '/api/v1/notParks' \n
+For instance: get '/api/v1/parks?state=notAstate' get '/api/v1/parks?state=pl' get '/api/v1/notParks'

 Attributes returned for each park:
 * nps_id: National Park Service ID